ryankurte/mojili/README.md

 # mojili

-A terrible URL shortner using emojis, check it out at [http://moji.li] (http://moji.li).
+A terrible URL shortener using emojis, check it out at [http://moji.li] (http://moji.li).
-Now open source, for all your on premise terrible url shortning!
+Now open source, for all your on premise terrible url shortening!

 ## Requirements